geneontology/geneontology.github.io/_docs/faq.md

 No - the term will always have the same children wherever, and however many times it appears.

 ---------------------------------------------------------------------------
-## How do I get the term names for my list of GO ids?
+## How do I get the term names for my list of GO IDs?
+How do I get GO IDs for my GO terms?
+What about definitions?
 {::comment}

 <span class="rdf-meta element-hidden" property="dc:title" content="How do I get the term names for my list of GO ids?"></span>